 Why not cast ethnically Asian people in Asian roles?
 One reason was the Hays Code, an internal set of guidelines that major studios enforced before films could be distributed from 1930 to 1968.
 The code included an array of requirements that were indicative of society in America, including the prohibition of any sexual encounter between actors of different races.
 With that restriction, hiring an Asian person as a lead actor in a film would rule out that character having any sexual relations with another unless they were Asian as well.

-This code could help explain why the 1937 film The Good Earth featured two white actors in the lead roles as Chinese farmers – Luise Ranier would become the only actor to win an Academy Award for a role in yellowface for her performance in the film.
+This code could help explain why the 1937 film The Good Earth featured two white actors in the lead roles as Chinese farmers – Luise Rainer would become the first actor to win an Academy Award for a role in yellowface for her performance in the film.

 Casting white actors was also part of a crude box office calculation.
 Jenn Fang, founder of the Asian-American blog Reappropriate, explains that since white actors were better-known and seen as more relatable to audiences, producers figured featuring them would generate more ticket sales.
 When white actor Warner Oland replaced Asian lead actors in the Charlie Chan films of the 1930s, the films skyrocketed to success, making it hard to argue with the results.